42YerevanProjects/push_swap/README.md

     100 numbers with maximum 1084 instructions => 3 points,
     500 numbers with maximum 6785 instructions => 4 points.

 The algorith is good enought to pass the project.
-If the Bonus part is also done the proect could get more than 105%.
+If the Bonus part is also done the project could get more than 105%.

 ## Bonus